 Cast iron is a relatively affordable material that uniformly transmits heat and keeps heat once heated for a long time.
 This cookware is perfect for slow and deep-frying.
 The main problem is that it rusts, stains and pits when exposed to air, humidity and certain foods.

 Consider wiping it clean with a paper towel instead of washing cast-iron cookware in soapy water.
 Remove any excess humidity from the surface and cover with oil to prevent rusting before storage.

-Compared with other materials, aluminum cookware is pretty cheap.
+Compared with other materials, aluminium cookware is pretty cheap.
 It’s light and robust.
 It is an excellent thermal conductor, and when subject to high temperatures, it does not easily distort.
 The obvious drawback is that its reaction to acid and alkaline foods leads to corrosion and spoils the flavour of the cooked plates.

 It is often covered with stainless steel or an anodized layer to protect the food.
 No additional care is needed; it is simple enough to wash in soapy water.
-However, if you anodize the surface, you must not waste cookware in a washing machine and ensure that the finish is not scratched.
+However, if you anodize the surface, you must not waste cookware in a washing machine and ensure the finish is not scratched.